ryanv404/otw-level-connector/README.md

 # OTW Level Connector (in-progress)

-A shell script that makes the process of connecting to [OverTheWire](https://overthewire.org/wargames/ "OTW") levels quicker and more convenient, keeps track of level passwords the user has uncovered, and tracks the user's overall progress at completing the 183+ OTW levels.
+A shell script that makes the process of connecting to [OverTheWire](https://overthewire.org/wargames/ "OTW") levels quicker and more convenient and keeps track of the level passwords that the user has uncovered.

 ## Planned Features